marko-js-samples/marko-color-picker/README.md

 color-picker-tutorial/
   components/
     color-picker.marko
-    color-picker.component.js
-    color-picker.style.css
 ```

-Creating nested component directories is not required*, but we* recommend
+Creating nested component directories is not required, but we recommend
 isolating most components in their own directories.
 Many components will contain
 additional files and tests that live alongside the component.
 Too many components
 living in a single directory will become very untidy and difficult to manage.